obzehn/GROMACS_hands-on_intro/README.md

 ```
 ssh -X username@login1.baobab.hpc.unige.ch
 ```
 Insert your password.
-You should now be logged in on Baobab, which is confirmed by the beginning of your terminal line that will look something like this
+You should now be logged in on the head node of Baobab, calles `login1`, which is confirmed by the beginning of your terminal line that will look something like this
 ```
 (baobab)-[username@login1 ~]$
 ```